Get ready for your dream career – and study in one of the best cities in the country for the gaming industry.

-The Bachelor of Arts in Video Game Development exposes you to every phase of the process of creating games: developing a concept, prototyping, narrative design, asset creation, testing and release.
+As a Video Game Development major, you’ll learn every phase of the process of creating games: building a concept, prototyping, narrative design, asset creation, testing and release.
 You’ll become well-versed in interactive storytelling techniques, game design and game audio, and you’ll learn strategic software platforms.

-Furthermore, you’ll earn your degree in Austin, Texas — the third largest hub of game development in the United States — home to scores of industry employers ranging from small indie developers to such global competitors as Blizzard Entertainment, Electronic Arts, BioWare, Cloud Imperium Games, Daybreak Game Company, NCSoft, ZeniMax/Bethesda, Kabam, Wargaming.net, Retro Studios, and Aspyr Media.
+You’ll apply what you learn in Austin, the third largest hub of game development in the country, home to small indie developers to such global competitors as Blizzard Entertainment, Electronic Arts, BioWare, Cloud Imperium Games, Daybreak Game Company, NCSoft, ZeniMax/Bethesda, Kabam, Wargaming.net, Retro Studios and Aspyr Media.

 Major Requirements: The BA in Video Game Development requires 56 hours of major courses, which include courses in computational foundations, digital media, visual studies, and game development.